-- 1. Be courteous and professional. - 2.
-Approach the person being stopped and provide an explanation for the stop as soon as practical.
+1. Be courteous and professional.

+- 2. Approach the person being stopped and provide an explanation for the stop as soon as practical.
 When effecting vehicle stops, the officer should provide this information before asking the driver for his or her license and registration. - 3.
-Ensure the detention is no longer than necessary to take appropriate action for the known or suspected offense, and that the person understands the nature of reasonable delays. - 4 Answer questions the person may have regarding the stop, including an explanation of options for traffic citation disposition, if relevant.
+Ensure the detention is no longer than necessary to take appropriate action for the known or suspected offense, and that the person understands the nature of reasonable delays. - 4.
+Answer questions the person may have regarding the stop, including an explanation of options for traffic citation disposition, if relevant. - 5.
+Provide his or her star number.
+Do so in writing if requested.